hazreemahmood/customer-list-example/README.md

 This project is using bootstrap reactjs and firebase for CRUD

-## Available Scripts
+## Step to run the app

-You can `clone the repositories` and run the script below.
+`clone the repositories` and run the script below.

 ### `npm install`
 ### `npm start`

-Wait for a few minutes for the app to start automatically
+Wait for a few minutes for the app to start automatically.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.